Neufund/document-rendering-server/README.md

 }
 ```

-- Using Factory design pattern to detect the document type to know which method should be used in converting
+- Using Factory design pattern to detect the document type to know which method should use in converting
 to pdf.
 - Cache the PDF file.
 - Send the pdf file to the user using the endpoint, details about the endpoint below.